manjunathJoshi/companyData/README.md

 # companyData

-A Node.js Application which,
+A Node.js Application,
+CRUD Opertion with enhanced http protocol.
+MONGO DB

-Fetch company data from external api and push into personal Mongo DB in Node.js
+Fetch data from external api and push into personal Mongo DB in Node.js

 Build API
 1.get all company data from external api and dump in persnal database i.e MONGO DB.